Sunday, December 24, 2006

 First, let's decide how large we want our virtual view area to be.
 The virtual area is the place where we'll put the graph.
 Let's make it 5000x5000 pixels.
 Obviously, we won't be able to see the graph in its entirety (at least with any meaning; besides, how many people have monitors capable of displaying a graph that size!), but we'll be able to see a portion of the graph as wide and as high as the screen.

 Then, we'll need a way to navigate the virtual area.
 This is where the overview window comes in.
+We'll need an overview window and then a little viewport to navigate the virtual area.

 Basically, the overview window is the virtual area in miniature.
 Likewise, the viewport is a little miniature "screen."
 Because they're miniatures, we have to properly scale them so they look and react proportionally just like the real thing.